I beg to move,

 On one occasion, there were two businesses working alongside each other in North Cornwall.
 One was able to double its footprint due to a generous EU grant, but that placed the other business, which was working on the other side of the road, a family-owned business, into some difficulty.
 We have to be aware of some of the regional and local difficulties when implementing these funds and of how they can change the economies of the towns we work in.

 To sum up, while North Cornwall will continue to ask for its fair share of these moneys, we also want to work with our local authority partners to ensure that we develop their programmes and their economic plans.
-During the upcoming consultation, I am hoping to be here and to speak up on behalf of the residents of North Cornwall to ensure that they get their fair share.
+During the upcoming consultation, I hope to be here and to speak up on behalf of the residents of North Cornwall to ensure that they get their fair share.

 I congratulate the hon.
 Member for Inverness, Nairn, Badenoch and Strathspey (Drew Hendry) on securing this important debate.
 It builds on the important Westminster Hall debate that we held recently on this subject called by my hon.
 Friend the Member for Sheffield Central (Paul Blomfield).
 In that debate, we sought to elicit more information from the Government about how the shared prosperity fund would operate, and we also focused on the loss of EU funding and the impact it would have on regions classed by the EU as less developed.
 That is of particular importance to me because I represent a constituency in the north-east.
 We need to know what will happen about the shared prosperity fund.